alan-turing-institute/t0-1/README.md

 Next, you can generate a JSONL file using [this script](scripts/convert_txt_conditions_to_dataset.py) and store it in a directory called `data/nhs-conditions`.
 In this JSONL file each line has a JSON object with fields `"condition_title"` and `"condition_content"`.

 The convention is to run scripts and commands from the [scripts](scripts) directory and use relative paths to the `data/nhs-conditions` directory.
 For the command line interfaces (CLIs) described below, the `--conditions-file` argument is defaulted to `"./data/nhs-conditions/conditions.jsonl"`.

+> [!NOTE]
+> APS: Questions
+>  - is `data/nhs-conditions` relative to `scripts` dir or repo root?
+>  - is this the default dir in the makefile
+>  - should the empty dir be included in the repo with a .gitignore file?

 ## Serving the RAG model